Alexis Mateo: RuPaul's Drag Race

 Mateo joined as a cast member on the third season of Logo's reality series, RuPaul's Drag Race, which premiered on the network on January 29, 2011.
-Mateo won three of the main challenges (Episodes 2, 3, and 8) before making it to the top three, where he was eliminated in the season finale which aired on April 25, 2011.
+Mateo won three of the main challenges (Episodes 2, 3, and 8) before making it to the top three, where she was eliminated in the season finale which aired on April 25, 2011.

 Alexis performing "Come & Get It" by Selena Gomez in June 2013.

 Mateo served as a guest professor on the third episode of the third season of Drag Race spin-off series RuPaul's Drag U. On August 6, 2012, it was announced that Mateo was one of twelve past Drag Race contestants selected to join the cast of RuPaul's Drag Race: All Stars that premiered on the Logo network on October 22, 2012.
 Teamed with contestant Yara Sofia to form Team Yarlexis, the duo was eliminated in the fourth episode of the series which aired on November 12, 2012.

 Mateo made a guest appearance in the premiere episode of AJ and the Queen in 2020.

 On May 8, 2020, Mateo was announced as one of the ten queens competing on the fifth season of RuPaul's Drag Race All Stars.
 Mateo was eliminated in episode 6, ultimately placing 5th.
 Her elimination came largely because of accusations from India Ferrah that Mateo had campaigned against eventual winner Shea Couleé.
 Mateo was vindicated in the series finale when Ferrah's claims were shown to be lies, and Shea apologized for jumping to conclusions.

 In March, Alexis Mateo, alongside the rest of the RuPaul's Drag Race Live! cast, performed with Katy Perry during her Play concert residency at Resorts World Las Vegas.